The application period is now closed.

 Get the recognition you deserve!

-CRC is seeking a pioneering MSP, physician leader, or small team (up to three people) to present a compelling case study at the 2018 CRC Symposium, which will be held in February in Las Vegas, Nevada.
+CRC is seeking a pioneering MSP, physician leader, or small team (up to two people) to present a compelling case study at the 2019 CRC Symposium, which will be held in February in Las Vegas, Nevada.
 Whether you’re a seasoned educator in search of a broader platform to share your expertise or a yet-to-present professional with big ideas, this is the ultimate opportunity.

 Any MSP or medical staff leader who is currently involved in credentialing, privileging, peer review, or another important medical staff function is welcome to submit a case study application.
 The winning proposal will highlight a creative solution that the presenter(s) have helped implement at their organization.
 By imparting their in-the-trenches experiences and lessons learned, the chosen speaker(s) will shed light on an issue, practice, or principle that affects stakeholders across the modern medical staff landscape.